Skip to main content

 1 Introduction

-RDaSH are committed to ensuring that a consistent approach is taken to inform service delivery decisions, business cases, efficiency plans and any other business plans, including a robust evaluation for their impact on healthcare quality.
+RDaSH are committed to ensuring that a consistent approach is taken to inform service delivery decisions, business cases, savings plans and any other business plans, including a robust evaluation for their impact on healthcare quality.

-Healthcare systems are increasingly complex with a growing number of interdependencies, some of which sit outside of the traditional range of NHS funded services.
+Healthcare systems are increasingly complex with a growing number of interdependencies, some of which sit outside the traditional range of NHS funded services.
 The gap between healthcare demand and available capacity has contributed to a significant challenge for the NHS and provider organisations are required to make increasingly difficult decisions about the viability and range of local services.

 This has become more significant following the two years of gold command in RDaSH and the acknowledgement nationally that waiting lists for services require fresh approaches.